-The Octathlon, for under 17 man and under 15 boys, comprises of eight events and is a competition against oneself and the scoring tables with the aim to score more points than the other competitors.
-It is a test of mind and body; challenging the person's character, attitude and determination and their physical abilities.
+The Octathlon, for under 17 men and 15 boys, comprises eight events and is a competition against oneself and the scoring tables to score more points than the other competitors.
+It is a test of mind and body; challenging the person's character, attitude, determination and physical abilities.

 The Octathlon for Under 17 Men consists of the following eight events held over two days: